Mary Wollstonecraft: Vindication of the Rights of Woman (1792)

 Wollstonecraft states that currently many women are silly and superficial (she refers to them, for example, as "spaniels" and "toys"), but argues that this is not because of an innate deficiency of mind but rather because men have denied them access to education.
 Wollstonecraft is intent on illustrating the limitations that women's deficient educations have placed on them; she writes: "Taught from their infancy that beauty is woman's sceptre, the mind shapes itself to the body, and, roaming round its gilt cage, only seeks to adorn its prison."
 She implies that, without the encouragement young women receive from an early age to focus their attention on beauty and outward accomplishments, women could achieve much more.

 While Wollstonecraft does call for equality between the sexes in particular areas of life, such as morality, she does not explicitly state that men and women are equal.
 What she does claim is that men and women are equal in the eyes of God.
-However, such claims of equality stand in contrast to her statements respecting the superiority of masculine strength and valour.
+However, such claims of equality stand in contrast to her statements respecting the perceived superiority of masculine strength and valour.
 Wollstonecraft famously and ambiguously writes: "Let it not be concluded that I wish to invert the order of things; I have already granted, that, from the constitution of their bodies, men seem to be designed by Providence to attain a greater degree of virtue.
 I speak collectively of the whole sex; but I see not the shadow of a reason to conclude that their virtues should differ in respect to their nature.
 In fact, how can they, if virtue has only one eternal standard?
 I must therefore, if I reason consequently, as strenuously maintain that they have the same simple direction, as that there is a God."
 Her ambiguous statements regarding the equality of the sexes have since made it difficult to classify Wollstonecraft as a modern feminist, particularly since the word did not come into existence until the 1890s.